buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 **Broken**: The broken condition has the following effects, depending on the object:

 - If the object is a weapon, all attacks made with the object suffer a -2 penalty to Attack Rolls and damage.
-Such weapons score a Critical Hit only with 3 sixes and inflict at most only 1 times the additional damage.
+Such weapons score a Critical Hit only with 3 sixes and inflict at most only 1 time the additional damage.

 - If the object is armor or a shield, the bonus it grants to Defense is halved, rounding up.
 Broken armor doubles the armor check penalty to Skill Checks.